 - Persona 5:

-- Sadayo Kawakami genuinely cares about her students and dearly wants to be a good teacher, but ever since she tried to personally tutor one student who was also pushed by his parents into part-time work, which lead to him being so overworked he died in an accident, she has lost her belief that she can really help anyone and become an Apathetic Teacher.
+- Sadayo Kawakami genuinely cares about her students and dearly wants to be a good teacher, but ever since she tried to personally tutor one student who was also pushed by his parents into part-time work, which led to him being so overworked he died in an accident, she has lost her belief that she can really help anyone and become an Apathetic Teacher.
 Following her Confidant link will allow her to regain her love of teaching, however.

 - Sae Nijima is a very similar case to Baofu.
 She became a prosecutor out of her belief for justice, but the corruption of the system along with the pressure on her due to being a woman led her to become obsessed with winning cases and using very underhanded means to achieve it.
 It gets to the point that she has a whole Palace built around this concept.

 - Kill Six Billion Demons: As a child, Maya dreamed of becoming a Master Swordsman in her nation's famous army.
 Thousands of years after enlisting, developing Enlightenment Superpowers, becoming a Demiurge, conquering 20,000 worlds, and Abdicating the Throne, she sincerely wishes she'd stayed a noodle vendor.
+Her mentor in swordsmanship, Meti, was herself an example of this and even warned Maya that wanting to become a Master Swordsman is a bad idea and that she'd be happier as a noodle vendor.

 - The Amazing World of Gumball uses this trope to drive the plot of "The Advice."
 The titular character hears an unsettling sound coming from the teachers' lounge and discovers that Mr. Small is sad.
 Asked why, Mr. Small says it's because after becoming a teacher to be an inspiration, he has nothing to show for it and nobody even seems interested in his advice.
 Eventually it's revealed that all of the teachers feel the same way.
 Gumball and Darwin decide to take Mr. Small's advice to make him feel better and disaster ensues.
 Though it should be noted that this is largely because Gumball and Darwin keep taking his advice too literally.